-In this excellent Black Diamond video, Adam Ondra explains his mindset and preparation for the three-discipline Olympic climbing format that will first debut at the IFSC Climbing World Championships at Innsbruck, Austria on September 6 – 16, 2018.
+In this excellent Black Diamond video, Adam Ondra explains his mindset and preparation for the three-discipline Olympic climbing format that first debuted at the IFSC Climbing World Championships at Innsbruck, Austria in September 2018.
 Keep in mind that this video is not intended to document Adam’s training (he’s unlikely to train all three disciplines in a single session), but rather introduce the viewer to the somewhat controversial Olympic climbing format.

 Adam Ondra training at the incredible Kletterzentrum Innsbruck facility.

 I have yet to meet a climber who’s happy with the IOC’s decision to award only all-around medals.
 This “combined” format requires climbers to compete in all three events—bouldering, lead, and speed—with only a single Gold, Silver, and Bronze medal being awarded to the top three men and women with the best all-around (combined) score.

 Why no individual event medals for bouldering, lead, and sport?
 Gymnastics, for example, has always awarded medals for individual events and the “all-around”.

 The inside story, as I learned at an IFSC presentation at this summer’s International Rock Climbing Researchers Association conference in Chamonix, is that the IOC only wanted to include speed climbing in the Olympics.
 This would mean awarding just one set of medals to each of the top three men and women speed climbers.
 It seems that IOC strongly favors speed-oriented events with objective performance metrics.
 Of course, most climbers (and the IFSC) desire to share with the world the awesomeness that is bouldering and lead climbing.